RestoreVAR: Visual Autoregressive Generation for All-in-One Image Restoration: Experiments

 \textbf{Continuous vs. Discrete Conditioning. }The RestoreVAR transformer conditions on the continuous latent of the degraded image ($f_{\text{cont}}^{\text{deg}}$).
 While conditioning with discrete multi-scale latents appears more aligned with VAR’s multi-scale prediction objective, it results in significantly worse performance.
 To demonstrate this, we train RestoreVAR with discrete and continuous conditioning for $15$ epochs each.
 As shown in Fig.~\ref{fig:contvsdisc}, RestoreVAR with discrete conditioning exhibits much lower validation accuracy.

 \textbf{Discriminator for VAE fine-tuning. }As described in Sec.~\ref{subssubsec: lrm}, we fine-tune the VAE decoder on continuous latents using a combination of pixel-level loss and an adversarial loss.
 To analyze the impact of the discriminator, we compare the reconstructions of VAE decoders fine-tuned with and without the adversarial loss.
 As shown in Fig.~\ref{fig:discriminator_comp}, removing the discriminator leads to blurrier reconstruction while including it yields sharper and perceptually better looking outputs.
+Ablations on SSIM and perceptual losses are provided in the supplementary.

 \textbf{Latent Refiner Transformer. }The Latent Refiner Transformer (LRT) is critical for preserving pixel-level detail in restored images.
-To analyze its impact, we compare four RestoreVAR variants: (i) No refiner, (ii) HART's diffusion refiner~\cite{hart}, (iii) LRT without final block outputs, and (iv) our proposed LRT.
+To analyze its impact, we compare four RestoreVAR variants: (i) No refiner, (ii) HART's diffusion refiner, (iii) LRT without final block outputs, and (iv) our proposed LRT.
 As shown in Table~\ref{tab:refiner_ablation}, our LRT achieves the best PSNR and SSIM, while maintaining low inference time and a low parameter count.
 Using no refiner yields poor PSNR/SSIM scores.
 Removing the last block outputs significantly reduces performance, indicating its importance as pseudo-continuous guidance for refinement.
-HART's MLP diffusion-based refiner performs worse than our proposed LRT while having a significantly higher parameter count and runs $\sim\mathbf{7\times}$ slower.
+HART's MLP diffusion-based refiner performs worse than our LRT while having a much higher parameter count and runs $\sim\mathbf{7\times}$ slower.
+To assess if the LRT causes loss of perceptual quality, we calculated MUSIQ and CLIPIQA scores (higher is better) with and without the LRT.
+Using no LRT yields a MUSIQ/CLIPIQA score of $66.56/0.472$ while incorporating the LRT results in a score of $66.45/0.481$.
+The scores are nearly identical indicating negligible impact on perceptual quality.

+\textbf{Scale-space analysis of outputs. }A core motivation behind our approach is that the scale-space residual quantization of VAR captures degradations at coarse scales and scene level details at finer scales (see Sec.~\ref{subsec: var_motivation}).
+Fig. ~\ref{fig: scale_space_var} visualizes this for the outputs of RestoreVAR by comparing (i) the degraded image, (ii) the restored image with its coarse scales replaced by those of the degraded input, (iii) the restored image with only fine scales replaced, and (iv) the restored image.
+Similar to our observations in Sec.~\ref{subsec: var_motivation}, replacing the coarse-scale components of the restored output reintroduces the degradation, whereas replacing only the finer scales does not.
+This once again demonstrates that degradations predominantly reside in the coarse-scale indices, and that RestoreVAR predicts coarse-scale tokens that are mostly free of degradation while reconstructing scene-level details at the finer scales.

 More ablations are provided in the supplementary.